dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## Generic proposals

-Each SNS community might have dapp-specific needs.
+Each SNS community might have functions that they would like to only execute if the SNS DAO agrees on it but that might be very dapp-specific.
+Generic proposals, also called generic functions or generic nervous system functions, allow a flexible way for SNS communities to define such functions.

 Some examples: